 1. Technical knowledge: Optimally, you'd want an inspector with an engineering degree who has designed and built - that is, swung the hammer - houses and with current up-to-date experience and knowledge.
-I am a mechanical engineer (Georgia Tech) with ICC/IRC/ASHI/NC certification and 8 years experience inspecting residential and commercial sites throughout the Southeast US.
+I am a mechanical engineer (Georgia Tech) with ICC/IRC/ASHI/NC certification and over a decade of experience inspecting residential and commercial sites throughout the Southeast US.

 2. Observation skills: Observation skills come from experience and refined methodology.
 I have performed thousands of inspections and taught hundreds of hours of classes to inspectors and agents that provide me input for improving my methods and how my attention is directed.